-After working as a journalist and a lecturer for 18 years, I expertise the last ten years in e-learning, and now I am an educational content developer and a instructional designer.
+After working as a journalist and a professor for 17 years, I expertise the last ten years in e-learning, and now I am an educational content developer and a instructional designer.

 As a freelance journalist I have learned to listen and distinguish gestures beyond words.
 I realized that the truth may be in different places and that the reporter´s role – of momentarily live the afflictions of other humans - compels me to ponder constantly about my own existence and what should be the priorities of life.

 Unfortunately, for too many times, I´ve documented their ungrateful protagonism in a war for respect and a piece of land.
-Also, too many times, I could do nothing but cringe to the thought (and help them the way i could) - when I sensed the arid and stony ground, in that distant rugged area, burning under my sneakers/boot soles - because that view was what they should call home, and where they must cultivate a “new life”.
-On these occasions, João Cabral de Melo Neto´s rough words in “Life and Death of Severino”, the dramatic poem beautifully set to music for Chico Buarque, echoed in my mind:
+Also, too many times, I could do nothing but cringe to the thought - when I sensed the arid and stony ground burning under my sneakers or boot soles - at that distant and rugged area that they should call home, and where they must cultivate a new life.
+On those occasions, João Cabral de Melo Neto´s rough words in “Life and Death of Severino”, the dramatic poem beautifully set to music for Chico Buarque, echoed loud in my ears:

 “It's a big pit for your small cadaver

-But you´d be wider than you were in the world
+But you would be wider than you were in the world

 It´s the part that belongs to you in this latifundium”.

 They are people who battled/battle against prejudice and all kinds of adversity.
 That means: life and death living too closer, right beside their black canvas tents.
-An inestimable, life changing, hard experience.
+An inestimable, life changing experience.

-By becoming a lecturer in 2003, I sign a long term contract where I accepted the assignment to be open-minded and always ready to learn, so I could share with effectiveness and credibility, but also with affection and empathy.
+By becoming a professor in 2003, I´d sign a long term contract where I accepted the assignment to be open-minded and always ready to learn, so I could share with effectiveness and credibility, but also with affection and empathy.

 Many os us, teachers and lecturers, keep encouraging young people to choose life and its challenges with humor, serenity and knowledge.
-The options are hard to beat: the safety of repetition; the easy answers to the complex questions; the arduous mission of being a honest and empathic person in a corrupt and unequal society; the bright, promises of violence and all its powerful , tenacious and charming, proposals.
+The options are hard to beat: the safety of repetition; the easy answers to the complex questions; the bright promises of violence and power and all its tenacious and easy proposals.

-With my degrees (Journalism; graduate studies (specializations) in Literature and Audiovisual Communication and a Masters in Communication and Languages) I´ve taught and I teach to technical and higher education, in-class (18 years) and distance education (10 years) in several private and federal universities and institutions (UnC, Uninter, Intersaberes, Unibrasil, IFPR, FAPI, Interead, Genius, Kultivi, etc.) in many programs and courses – mainly Journalism, Design, Photography and Advertising and Propaganda.
-Nonetheless, I´ve had the also chance to give classes in Architecture, Art Education, Pedagogy, Administration&Marketing and Biology Science programs.
+With my degrees (Visual Arts (FPM); Journalism; graduate studies (specializations) in Literature and Audiovisual Communication and a Masters in Communication and Languages) I´ve taught at technical and higher education, in-class (17 years) and online education (10 years) in several private and federal universities and institutions (UnC, Uninter, Intersaberes, Unibrasil, IFPR, FAPI, Interead, Genius, Kultivi, etc.) – mainly in Journalism, Design, Photography and Advertising and Propaganda courses.

 Far more than to teach, be a professor gave/give me the opportunity to listen, share and connect to incredible, wise, sensitive, solid - and hopeful people.

 My first academic research was sponsored by the National Research Counsil - Conselho Nacional de Pesquisas (CNPq).
-It was about Nossa Senhora do Desterro island cultural life among 1889 -1899 - after Brazilian Republic Proclamation (1889), the Armed Revolution (1893-1894) and during the Federalist Revolution (1893-1895).
-Amongst those dark years, the city staged its own version of Salem witch trials, with more than 200 killings and other horrible war crimes.
+It was about Nossa Senhora do Desterro island cultural life among 1889 -1899 - after Brazilian Republic Proclamation (1889), the Armed Revolution (1893-1894) and during the Federalist Revolution (1893-1895) in 1995.
+Amongst those years, the city staged its own version of Salem witch trials, with 185 killings, a paranoid delating fever and many horrible war crimes.

-Desterro was doomed the moment Moreira César desembarked on the island.
-The bloodthirsty lieutenant colonel called the Corta-Cabeças (The Cutthroat) was sent by the president, marshal Floriano Peixoto, to promote an “ajuste de cuentas”, against the rebels, who were also, the city intellectual elite.
+That´s because Desterro was doomed the moment Moreira César disembarked on the island.
+The bloodthirsty lieutenant colonel called the Corta-Cabeças (The Cutthroat) was sent by the president, Marshal Floriano Peixoto, to promote an “ajuste de cuentas” against the rebels, who were also, the city intellectual elite.

-One important experience, besides being elected (with 99% of votes) coordinator of Journalism Department (UnC – Concórdia), was the awarded project TV program, “Papo Cabeça” which I directed and supervised with a colegue.
+One important experience, besides being elected (with 99% of votes) Journalism Department Coordinator (UnC – Concórdia), was the awarded project TV program, “Papo Cabeça” which I directed and supervised with a colegue.

-The TV show was entirely produced by students and transmited in a local Curitiba TV and to 400 Uninter´s e-learning poles in Brazil.
+The TV show was entirely produced by students and broadcasted in a public Curitiba TV and to 400 Uninter´s e-learning poles in Brazil.

-Nonetheless, most of my life I researched about image - framed or in motion, fictional or (intending to be) real.
-I must say I always enjoyed and reflected in an interdisciplinary way - and that cause me trouble to fit into the academic burocracy.
+Nonetheless, most of my life I researched about the image - framed or in motion, fictional or (intending to be) real.
+I must say I always enjoyed and reflected in an interdisciplinary way.

-The medium movie "Drag Story: Lendas e Babados" was one of the first movies about drag queens in Brazil, was the result of the graduation project - with a classmate - in 1997.
-It received an honoroble mention at Pierre Verger Prize, given by Brazilian Association of Anthropology.
+The short movie "Drag Story: Lendas e Babados", one of the first movies about drag queens in Brazil and in Latin America, was the result of the graduation project - with a classmate - in 1997.
+It received an honoroble mention at Pierre Verger Award, given by Brazilian Association of Anthropology.